joelek/atlas/readme.md

 context.createEqualityOperator();
 ```

+### Filters

+Atlas defines the filter entity as a logical operator coupled with a parameter value.
+Filters are commonly not defined explicitly but rather implicitly through operators.

 ### Queries

-Atlas defines the query entity as a store coupled with an associative collection of operators.
-It can be used to filter the store for records matching all given operators.
+Atlas defines the query entity as a store coupled with an associative collection of operators where each operator is assigned a specific key corresponding to one of the keys in the store.
+It can be used to filter the store for records matching all operators specified.

 ```ts
 let getUsersByName = context.createQuery(users, {